Check Your Qualification for AT&T Internet Service

 Send a mail

-This is might be the most complicated way to apply for the free internet among three ways.
+This might be the most complicated way to apply for free Internet among the three ways.

-You need to print and write down the information, along with your proof documentation to the office, then wait for the approval.
+You need to print and write down the information, along with your proof documentation, and submit it to the office for approval.